jscrane/r65emu/README.md

 Examples are also given for a generic `node32s` board and a homebrew `esp8bit` board.

 Copy your configuration file to `user.h`.
-If the board is also mass-produced, please open a PR with the new file.
+If the board is also mass-produced, please open a PR to add the new file to the library.

 Libraries:
 ---------